danbev/learning-iot/notes/rp.md

   when we only have one interrupt handler.
 How can we know which pin that triggerred the interrupt request?

-I took a look at `pico-sdk` as they have this kind of support and their implementation looks like this:
+I tooked a look at `pico-sdk` as they have this kind of support and their implementation looks like this:
 ```c
 static void gpio_irq_handler(void) {